Introducing Solids and Texture

 Feed your baby when she is hungry but not starving.
 This way, she will be motivated to try new foods, but not famished, frustrated, and therefore demanding of milk, which is more nutritious and requires less effort to obtain.
 Again, nothing beats nursing, and breast milk or formula will remain a baby’s best source of nutrition for some time, but an effort should be made to teach your baby how to enjoy food.

-At first, the baby should eat in your lap, but as head and body control increases, she can move into a high chair.
+At first, the baby should eat in your lap, but as head and body control increases, closer to 9 months, she can move into a high chair.
 I agree with keeping rough predictable schedules for children, but don’t feel bad if some days are different than others.
 It takes a lot of time to prepare baby food, and the feeding process can be a real mess!
 But learning to feed – first with help, and then with true independence – will be a rewarding and fun experience for you and your baby.

 As with many decisions - parents are in charge of the specifics.
 But in my 27 years of helping families I see benefits of earlier introduction in terms of more acceptance, more flexibility, less pickiness, and in many cases less risk of allergy.
 So as long as the head control is good at our 4 month visit - I’ll give you the green light and then you decide exactly when to start.
 But I would nudge towards 4 months if you really wanted my vote!